The best way to get started, is to get started.

-If you were asked what you think a person in poor health or debility would need nutritionally, what would you say?
+If you were asked what you think a person in poor health or debility would need nutritionally, what would your answer be?

-My answer would probably look something like this, “an easily digestible meal or beverage consisting of an abundance of essential nutrients for both short term sustenance and long-term health that has undergone minimal processing, has no allerginicity potential, and no additives or preservatives.”
-In other words “the best food possible.”
+My answer would probably be something like this: “An easily digestible meal or beverage consisting of an abundance of essential nutrients for both short-term sustenance and long-term health that has undergone minimal processing, has no allerginicity potential, and no additives or preservatives.”
+In other words, the best food possible.

 Unfortunately, this is not what people are given when they find themselves in a state of ill health or debility.